quiltdata/quilt/docs/advanced-features/good-practice.md

   - `subscriptions_created: object`
     A mapping of bucket names to ARNs of subscriptions created for them
   - `subscription_errors: object`
-    A mapping of bucket names to error messages revceived while trying to subscribe to their notifications
+    A mapping of bucket names to error messages received while trying to subscribe to their notifications

 ###### `Scripts.SetupCanaries`